 UNDEAD (2014 -)

-UNDEAD are going to performed live for the first time in 2019 at Ensemble Stars!
+UNDEAD performed live for the first time in 2019 at Ensemble Stars!
 Starry Stage 2nd in Nippon Budokan.

 Created with the main cast of Dance With Devils, Wataru Hatano, Soma Saito, Subaru Kimura, Kondo Takashi and Daisuke Hirakawa – and recently Tatsuhisa Suzuki (wasn’t originally part of the group) -, PENTACLE★ have released several singles featured in the anime series as well as the franchise’s games.